 What is a Venus flytrap?

-Just like how Byblis is named after a greek figure of the same name, the Venus flytrap is named after the Roman goddess of love.
-Its common name is Venus flytrap, and its genus name is Dionaea Muscipula.
+Just like how Byblis is named after a Greek figure of the same name, the Venus flytrap is named after the Roman goddess of love.
+Its common name is Venus flytrap, and its genus is Dionaea Muscipula.

 Venus flytraps are small plants that grow from a white, bulb-like rhizome.
 Each leaf is composed of a heart-shaped petiole, and the actual “trap” at the tip is (sometimes) lined with eyelash-like cilia that cross together when the trap shuts to keep prey inside.

-There is only one Venus flytrap, but there are many Venus flytrap cultivars, or cultivated varieties.
+There is only one Venus flytrap, but there are many Venus flytrap cultivars or cultivated varieties.
 Each cultivar can have unique or weird properties that make them prized by collectors.
 Some have wild mutations, like D.M.
 Hanicka’s Butterfly, D.M.
 Mirror, or D.M.
 Asmodeus (check out my F.B. or I.G. for daily pics of flytraps.)

 Venus flytraps can be propagated through different methods:

-The difference between them is that seed-grown flytraps are always considered “Typical”, or D.M.
+The difference is that seed-grown flytraps are always considered “Typical” or D.M.
 Typical.

 Growing Venus flytraps from seeds